ironbar/mnist_universe/docs/08_causality.md

 1. In a chain junction $A\rightarrow B\rightarrow C$ controlling for B prevents information about A from getting to C or viceversa
 2. In a fork junction $A\lefttarrow B\rightarrow C$ controlling for B prevents information about A from getting to C or viceversa
 3. In a collider $A\rightarrow B\leftarrow C$ the variables A and C start out independent, but if you control for B information starts flowing.
 4. 4.
-Controlling for descendants of a variable is lieke partially controlling for the variable itself
+Controlling for descendants of a variable is like partially controlling for the variable itself

-> I consider the complete solution of the confounding problem one of the main high-lights of the causal revolution
+> I consider the complete solution of the confounding problem one of the main highlights of the causal revolution

 ### 5. The smoke-filled debate: clearing the air